Large-scale power loss in ground-based CMB mapmaking: Introduction

 where $d$ is the set of samples read off from the detectors (often called the time-ordered data), $m$ is the set of pixels of the sky image we want to reconstruct, $n$ is the noise in each sample (usually with significant correlations), and $P$ is a pointing matrix that encodes how each sample responds to the pixels in the image.

 Given this data model, it's possible to either directly solve for an unbiased map (as in maximum likelihood mapmaking or destriping), or to measure and correct for the bias in a biased estimator (as in filter+bin mapmaking).
+In the case of maximum-likelihood mapmaking, we solve for the least-squares solution

+Linear regression like this is optimal and unbiased as long as only the dependent variable ($d$ in this case) is noisy, but it is relatively well known to be subject to \emph{attenuation bias} if the independent variables ($P$ in this case) are also noisy \citep{Draper1998-qf}.
+This is effectively what happens when we have model errors: The $P$ we assume deviates from the true behavior of the instrument $P_\text{true}$ by some perturbation which effectively acts as a noise source.
+Since $P$ enters into the denominator ($P^TN^{-1}P$) in the second power, this noise term is squared, resulting in a noise bias there.
+We therefore end up dividing by too much, leading to $m$ being underestimated.

+Similar things happen in destriping and filter+bin mapmaking for much the same reason: at some point, whether in the map-making or power spectrum estimation steps, one needs to divide out the bias introduced by filtering, and if there's a noise bias in what's being divided, then the result will be biased low.

-However, this fails when the model does not actually describe the data, and this turns out to be the norm rather than the exception.
-Previously this bias has been thought of as mainly a small-scale effect relevant only in regions of the sky with very high contrast, leading to artifacts like thin stripes or bowling around bright sources \citep{xgls-2017,model-error}, or as a tiny correction on intermediate scales (\citet{planck-ml-bias-2006} saw a bias of 0.6\% peaking at $\ell=800$ for simulations of the Planck space telescope).
+In the context of CMB mapmaking, this bias has, to the extent that one has been aware of it at all, been thought of as mainly a small-scale effect relevant only in regions of the sky with very high contrast, leading to artifacts like thin stripes or bowling around bright sources \citep{xgls-2017,model-error}, or as a tiny correction on intermediate scales (\citet{planck-ml-bias-2006} saw a bias of 0.6\% peaking at $\ell=800$ for simulations of the Planck space telescope).
 The goal of this paper is to demonstrate the unintuitive and surprising result that that these effects can lead to $\mathcal{O}(1)$ bias on large scales everywhere in the map.
 The full scope of these errors appears to be largely unappreciated, and we fear that some published results may suffer from uncorrected bias at low multipoles in total intensity due to these effects.
 As we shall see, it's mainly ground-based telescopes that are vulnerable to this bias, which usually manifests as a power deficit at large scales, as illustrated in figure~\ref{fig:maps-2d}.

+In the following we will go through two common cases of model error in detail.
+First subpixel errors, which arise when the smooth sky is approximated as a mosaic of pixels; and then detector gain mismatch, which is becoming increasingly important with today's $\mathcal{O}(10^5)$-detector telescopes.
+We will demonstrate the effects with 1D and 2D toy examples and derive analytic expressions for the bias; and test various mitigation methods such as reducing the filtering of correlated noise.